15 Best Hot Springs & Spas in Iceland You Need to Try Now

 Which Hot Springs are the Best?

 If you are looking to relax, rejuvenate, and take in Iceland’s spectacular scenery, then a visit to a hot spring will do the trick.
-Below are some of my favourite hot springs and spas in Iceland for bathing.
+Below are some of my favorite hot springs and spas in Iceland for bathing.

-You can pick out the ones you like the most, and we can create a custom itinerary proposal for you, free of charge.
+You can pick out the ones you like the most, and we can create a custom itinerary proposal for you free of charge.
 Click here to find out more.

-Water and lava field at the Blue Lagoon.
+Relaxing at the Blue Lagoon.

 Yes, I’m starting this list off with the Blue Lagoon.
 Of course, I am; it is one of Iceland’s most popular attractions, with over 700,000 visits a year.

 Despite this many visitors, it is surprisingly not too crowded.
-There might be a long queue in the reception area, but, once inside, you’ll see that the Lagoon is huge with plenty of room for everybody.
+There might be a long queue in the reception area, but once inside, you’ll see that the Lagoon is huge, with plenty of room for everybody.

 The spa was named one of the “25 Wonders of the World” by National Geographic, and it is easy to see why.
 Its geothermal blue waters are not only great for relaxation, but the minerals in them will do wonders for your skin.
 So much so that the active ingredients in the water are patented and used in a line of skincare products.